 Students can also qualify if their family receives public assistance or if they live in federally subsidized public housing or a foster home, or are homeless.
 Students who are wards of the state or can provide a supporting statement on economic need from a school official can also apply for a waiver.

-The Common Application fee waiver is also available for international applicants.
+The Common Application fee waiver may also be available for international applicants.
 It’s important to note that it is still up to each school if it accepts a fee waiver request.

 Eligible students can get fee waivers for up to two of each standardized test.
 Typically, they qualify if they live in a foster home or public housing or receive free or reduced-price lunches.
 Family income can also be a qualifier.
 Students will have to speak to a school administrator to receive the waiver, as each testing company allocates a specific number of waivers to each school.